syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

 ### Creating WCF Services

-1. Right click the project and select Add>New Folder.
+1. Right-click the project and select Add>New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.
 2. Now right-click the wcf folder created and select Add > New Item.
 In the Add New Item window, select WCF Service and name it OlapChartService.svc
 3. Click Add.